Read This First

 Prompt 2: Write an essay on the parallels between LLM overconfidence and human overconfidence.

-The section turns on Parallels Between LLM Overconfidence and Human Overconfidence, Humans, and LLMs.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Parallels Between LLM Overconfidence and Human Overconfidence, Humans, and LLMs in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Parallels Between LLM Overconfidence and Human Overconfidence distinct from Humans.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Parallels Between LLM Overconfidence and Human Overconfidence distinct from Humans.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-At this stage, the gain is not memorizing the conclusion but learning to think with An Analysis Using Gemini’s Example, The Repeated Overconfidence of Gemini During, and The Final Concession of Failure Only When.
+Treat An Analysis Using Gemini’s Example, The Repeated Overconfidence of Gemini During, and The Final Concession of Failure Only When as handles, not slogans.
 The charitable version of the argument should be kept alive long enough for the real weakness to become visible.
 The AI pressure is responsibility: fluent assistance can sharpen thought, but it cannot inherit the reader's duty to judge.

 Believing one is better at a task than evidence suggests (e.g., drivers rating themselves as “above average”).